 The library is central to life at Chapel-en-le-Frith High School and is here to support teaching and learning, to help create independent learners and to encourage a love of reading.
 The library is led by Mrs Dobson, who is ably assisted by a team of student librarians.
 This is a key feature of our library.
 Any student can apply to become a librarian and should speak to Mrs Dobson about this if interested.

-The library has over 15,000 items of stock available for all students to access; this reflects the broad spectrum of the curriculum and provides a good variety of leisure reading for all ages and abilities.
-It also has four networked computers, a daily newspaper and a range of magazine titles for students to read which are chosen by our students.
-In addition to this, the library provides every tutor group with a reading box of regularly updated resources available for tutor time reading which takes place once a week for all our students.
+The library has over 15,000 items of stock available for all students to access; this reflects the broad spectrum of the curriculum and provides a superb variety of leisure reading for all ages and abilities.
+It also has four networked computers and a range of magazine titles for students to read which are chosen by our students.
+In addition to this, the library provides every tutor group with a reading box of regularly updated books available for tutor time reading which takes place once a week for all our students.
 If you have any unwanted, age-appropriate books at home and in good condition, then donations are always appreciated.

 The library is a popular, stimulating and vibrant environment for students to enjoy during break and lunchtime.
-The library is open and staffed every day from 8am until 3.15pm and is well attended by those who love to read and take part in the other activites offered in the library.
+The library is open and staffed every day from 8.30am until 3pm and is well attended by those who love to read and take part in the other activities offered in the library.
 During the day the library is used for year 7 reading lessons, Extra English lessons and Accelerated Reading.
 Resources are also accessible during Lesson 6 homework club.